AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 1. **Navigate to the AEM Screens > `We.Retail` Run project:**

-   From the AEM Start Menu, select the Screens the icon.
+   From the AEM Start Menu, click the Screens the icon.
 Verify the `We.Retail` Run Project is seen.

    ![we-retaiul-run-starter](assets/we-retaiul-run-starter.png)